GandhiCloudLab/envizi-integration-hub-doc/readme.md

-# Integrating Turbonomic with Envizi using Envizi Integration Hub
+# Envizi Integration Hub - Integrating Turbonomic with Envizi

 Envizi Integration Hub facilitates the integration of data from various external systems into the IBM Envizi ESG Suite.